 What should you avoid ordering at restaurants?
-Chefs reveal secrets
+10 chef secrets, revealed

 7. Vegetarian-ish

 If you're strictly vegetarian, you should know that your meal might not be.
-Around 15 percent of those surveyed said their vegetarian meals don't meet the meat-free standard.
+Around 15 percent of the chefs surveyed said their vegetarian meals don't always meet the meat-free standard.

-The most annoying things people do when ordering coffeePlay Video - 1:24

-The most annoying things people do when ordering coffeePlay Video - 1:24

-8. Unsavory behavior
+8. Unsavory behavior.

 Everyone has heard horror stories about chefs getting even with bad customers by doing very bad things to their food behind the kitchen doors.
-Well, while it does happen, only 13 percent of chefs admit they've seen it happen.
+Well, while it does happen, only 13 percent of chefs admit they've actually witnessed that type of bad business.

-9. Tip well
+9. Tip well.

-Across the board, chefs said 20 percent is the amount to tip servers — that's what they do.
+Across the board, chefs said 20 percent is the amount you should be tipping servers — and that that's what they do when they dine out.

 Well, that's what they usually do.
 A whopping 90 percent believe it's fair to tip less as a penalty for bad service.